-California Compulsary Attendance Law
+California Compulsory Attendance Law

 Truancy and Unexpected Absences

-School Attendance Revierw Team (SART).
+School Attendance Review Team (SART).

-When a student is absent or 30-minute lkate to school/class on 4 separate occasions without a valid excuse, she may be referred to a SART meeting held at their school-site.
-SART meetings are a team effort (parents included) to discover the source of the student's attendance issues, provide resources for the family, and builkd personal responsibility for the student to attend school.
-During the meeting, the student and parent will be put on an attendance contract with the school.
-For SART Group Conferencing presentation and Resources click Here.
+When a student is absent to school/class on 4 separate occasions without a valid excuse, the student may be referred to a SART meeting held at their school-site.
+SART meetings are a team effort (parents included) to discover the source of the student's attendance issues, provide resources for the family, and build personal responsibility for the student to attend school.
+During the meeting, the student and parent(s) will be put on an attendance contract with the school.

 School Attendance Review Board (SARB).